How to Support Black-Owned Businesses in Atlanta Right Now

 Beefing up your wardrobe may not exactly be on your mind right now, but it is another way to support the community.
-There are a slew of local Black-owned fashion brands and clothing stores—including CR’M Clothing, Shop FMM, SO REAL, Nine Thirty, CampRÜK, Kiru Kicks, Wilbourn Sisters Designs, Bstroy, Nello Vintage, The Lavish Brand, Heet ATL, Pressed, Atlanta Influences Everything to Versus ATL and Tags.
-You can feel good about shopping at many of these businesses as they themselves work to give back to the community.
+There are several Black-owned fashion brands and clothing stores—including CR’M Clothing, Shop FMM, SO REAL, Nine Thirty, CampRÜK, Kiru Kicks, Wilbourn Sisters Designs, Bstroy, Nello Vintage, The Lavish Brand, Heet ATL, Pressed, Atlanta Influences Everything, Versus ATL, and Tags.
+Plus, you can feel good about shopping at many of these businesses as they themselves work to give back to the community.
 A Ma Maniere regularly leads social justice initiatives, and God Is Dope -- the Edgewood store behind the shirts that you’ve seen everywhere -- recently raised $25,000 for George Floyd’s memorial funds by selling a benefit t-shirt.

 Something as simple as reading a book or vibing out to music can help ease your stress during this time, and there are plenty of Black-owned businesses that could help with both of those options.
-If you’re a bookworm looking for a stimulating read, check out For Keeps, a modern Auburn Avenue haven for rare and curated Black books.
+If you’re a bookworm looking for a stimulating read, check out For Keeps, Black Dot Cultural Center, Medu Bookstore, and The Listening Tree.
 For tunes, look no further than the Little Five Points staple Moods Music and the legendary DBS Sounds, an independent and socially responsible record store in Riverdale with a diverse offering of music across genres.